Roasted Chicken in a Thai Green Curry Sauce

 I think that this recipe is quick enough for a weekday dinner, especially if you do as I did today, and use a jar of good quality ready-made Green Curry sauce.
 It’s certainly good enough for dinner with friends too.

-Give it a go.. just don’t leave it 7 years as I did!
+Give it a go.. just don’t leave it as many years as I did!

 EQUIPMENT: